nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-We did not implement monitoring of our deployed model
+We did not implement monitoring of our deployed model, as we did not have time to deploy it.

 --- question 26 fill here ---